Mad pride: Founders

-Mad pride's founding activists in the UK include Simon Barnett, Mark Roberts, Pete Shaughnessy, and Robert Dellar.
+Mad pride's founding activists in the UK included Simon Barnett, Mark Roberts, Pete Shaughnessy, and Robert Dellar.

 Books and articles

-Mad Pride: A celebration of mad culture records the early mad pride movement.
 On Our Own: Patient-Controlled Alternatives to the Mental Health System, published in 1978 by Judi Chamberlin, is a foundational text in the mad pride movement, although it was published before the movement was launched.

 Mad pride was launched shortly before a book of the same name, Mad Pride: A celebration of mad culture, published in 2000.
 On May 11, 2008, Gabrielle Glaser documented mad pride in The New York Times.
 Glaser stated, "Just as gay-rights activists reclaimed the word queer as a badge of honor rather than a slur, these advocates proudly call themselves mad; they say their conditions do not preclude them from productive lives."

 Culture and events

-Bed Push at Mad Pride parade in Cologne, Germany, 2016.
+Bed Push at Mad Pride parade in Cologne, Germany 2016.

 Mad pride and disability pride are both celebrated in July in many countries, including Canada, Ireland, and the United Kingdom.
 There is a connection to Bastille Day, a French national holiday which occurs annually on July 14 to commemorate the Storming of the Bastille on July 14, 1789.
-This event was adopted a symbol of mad pride, representing liberation and freedom.
+This event was adopted as a symbol of mad pride, representing liberation and freedom.

 The mad pride movement has spawned recurring cultural events in Toronto, London, Dublin, and other cities around the world.
 These events often include live music, poetry readings, film screenings, and street theatre.
 "Bed push" protests are one form of street theatre unique to mad pride events; their aim is to raise awareness about the barriers that prevent people from accessing quality treatment – which disproportionately affect people who are oppressed for other aspects such as race or class – as well as the widespread use of force in psychiatric hospitals.
 Past events have included British journalist Jonathan Freedland and novelist Clare Allan.
 Mad pride cultural events take a variety of forms, such as the South London collective Creative Routes, the Chipmunka Publishing enterprise, and the many works of Dolly Sen.